iluwatar/java-design-patterns/retry/README.md

 ---
-title: "Understanding the Retry Pattern in Java: Enhancing Software Resilience and Fault Tolerance"
+title: "Retry Pattern in Java: Building Fault-Tolerant Systems with Adaptive Retries"
+shortTitle: Retry
 description: "Explore the Retry pattern in Java for robust software design.
 Learn how to implement fault tolerance and improve application reliability through transparent retries of operations involving external communications like network requests."
 category: Resilience
 language: en